 When you have downloaded the file, extract and open the version.txt.
 Just simply search for the part after NTC-KeyId-.

-As shown above, it’s in the version.txt file.. so we can be sure the url is a valid one because that url is very important… if it’s the wrong one….
+As shown above, it’s in the version.txt file.. so we can be sure the url is a valid one because that url is very important… if it’s not in the file….
 AIK enrollment will fail!

-So we have a working TPM and we know that the AIK enrollment url is fine so let’s get some more TPM information.
+So when we do have a valid (not vulnerable) and working TPM and we know that the AIK enrollment url is fine so let’s get some more TPM information.